shreyashgawande/Fish-Barn/README.md

 ## First_Time_Installation
 - Clone the Repository.
 - Make sure you have installed node and mongodb on your computer.
-- Copy this folder(Project-2) to Desktop folder.
+- Copy this folder(Fish-Barn) to Desktop folder.
 -open terminal
 -run following commands :
 ```
 cd Desktop/
 ```
 ```
-cd Project-2/
+cd Fish-Barn/
 ```

 - run folllowing commmand to install required dependencies